h2oai/sparkling-water/py/README.rst

 Dependencies
 ------------

-Prerequisites:

-  - Python 2.7 or 3+
+Supported Python versions are Python 2.7 or Python 3+.
-  - Numpy 1.9.2

-For Windows users, please grab a .whl from http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy.

 In order to use PySparkling, it requires the following runtime python dependencies to be available on the system, all of which are available on PyPI: